grokadegames/webgl-mcp/README.md

 ./run-mcp.sh
 ```

-2. In your MCP-compatible tool, connect to the MCP server.
+2. In your MCP-compatible tool (such as an AI-powered IDE or agent), connect to the MCP server.

 3. Use the available tools to analyze and optimize your WebGL applications.